Kernix13/javascript-cheat-sheet/string-array-examples.md

 # String and Array examples

-Examples for the more difficult to understand methods or the standard syntax for the most popular methods.
+Examples for standard syntax of the most coomon methods and the more difficult methods to understand.

 ## Table of contents